hvasbath/beat/README.rst

 Based on pyrocko, theano and pymc3

 A new version 1.1.0 is released adding support for multi-segmented fault setups and tensile dislocations.
-Checkout the changelog https://github.com/hvasbath/beat/blob/master/CHANGELOG.md for all the details.
+Checkout the `changelog <https://github.com/hvasbath/beat/blob/master/CHANGELOG.md>`__ for all the details.

 Documentation of the current version moved to the pyrocko server can be found here: https://pyrocko.org/beat/

+New `tutorial <https://pyrocko.org/beat/docs/current/examples/Rectangular_tensile.html>`_ on tensile dislocation modeling.

 **HELP wanted!**